 Smell training is not a cure, but a way of amplifying your recovery.
 Every time you do it, you are stimulating the olfactory nerves that help you smell.
 And this is what encourages them to heal.
 As Nancy Rawson, cell biologist at the Monell Chemical Senses Center says “I think that the most important message is that smell training is not a far-fetched notion.
 It is based on years of learning how the olfactory and nervous systems work, and specifically, how nerve cells — and especially olfactory nerve cells — are generated or maintained (to read more from Nancy, click here).
 Think of it as physiotherapy for your nose.

 To begin smell training, you will need a kit.
-You can find instructions here.
+You can find instructions in English, em Português and en Français.
 You can also order from the AbScent shop, by going here.
 The original smell training essential oils were rose, lemon, clove and eucalyptus.
 They remain the standard for smell training kits, but there is no reason why you can’t choose your own oils based on your personal preference.
 You might find it helpful to have a couple of kits around the house where you will see them and remember to use them.
 Remember, you need to smell train twice daily for a minimum of four months to feel any benefit - but more training will be better for you.

 It will be really helpful for you to do a self-assessment before you start smell training.
 Why?
 You can compare your level of smell and experiences today and after a couple of months of smell training.
 It will help you see your progress.
 You can do this by clicking here.
 Think of it as the “starting line”.